 /lib/systemd/coredump.conf.d/30_security-misc.conf

 • An initramfs hook sets the sysctl values in /etc/sysctl.conf and /etc/sysctl.d before init is executed so sysctl hardening is enabled as early as possible.
-This is implemented for initramfs-tools only because this is not needed for dracut because dracut does that by default, at least on systemd enabled systems.
+This is implemented for initramfs-tools only because this is not needed for dracut as dracut does that by default, at least on systemd enabled systems.
 Not researched for non-systemd systems by the author of this part of the readme.

 Network hardening